Home » Articles » Holiday » The best family fun in Coffs Harbour!

 Never Never Creek

-For a swim in crystal clear water, or just to see nature at it’s finest, head to the picturesque town of Bellingen.
-You’ll find Never Never Creek about 10 min off Waterfall Way in the main street, and it’s definitely worth the detour.
+For a swim in crystal clear water, or just to see nature at its finest, head to the picturesque town of Bellingen.
+You’ll find Never Never Creek about 10 minutes off Waterfall Way in the main street, and it’s worth the detour.

-Take note of the paths up through the trees which lead to the wider and deeper swimming holes.
+Take note of the paths up through the trees that lead to the wider and deeper swimming holes.
 You’ll find rope swings scattered amongst the trees for those game enough to jump off.

 For a bit of natural adventure in flowing fresh water, add Never Never Creek to your activity list.